yurilacer/Data-Science-Portfolio/README.md

     * **Applications**: Analyze the marketing effectiveness, pricing and promotions on sales of a product, assess risk in financial services or insurance domain, project the sale of a product according to the price, trend lines, etc..

     * **Example**: [Predicting Boston Housing Prices](https://github.com/yurilacer/Data-Science-Portfolio/blob/main/Boston%20Housing%20Prices.ipynb): A machine learning model to predict the value of a particular home in the Boston real estate market.

+	* **Example**: [Customer Lifetime Value](https://github.com/yurilacer/Data-Science-Portfolio/blob/main/Customer%20Lifetime%20Value.ipynb): The idea of this project is to calculate customers' CLTV and develop a machine learning model to predict CLTV for new customers.
+The model used in this project was linear regression.

   * **LOGISTIC REGRESSION**